This Land Delightful Doodles

 DNA Testing

-Embark Full Panel Parentage & Disorder Testing - 250+ disorders are included in testing at this time, and we look for affected or carrier status of the breed-specific disorders that may affect our Doodles.
+Embark Full Panel Parentage & Disorder Testing - 250+ disorders are included in testing at this time.
+We use this testing to identify and to reduce or prevent occurrence of those disorders that are known to affect the breeds in our Doodles' backgrounds.

-UC Davis VGL CDDY & CDPA Testing - CDDY is a genetic marker that may cause an increase of risk for Intervertebral Disc Disease (IVDD).
-Disc problems are not common in Doodles, even when CDDY is present, but all responsible Doodle breeders are working towards eliminating the CDDY marker from their dogs.
+UC Davis VGL CDDY & CDPA Testing - CDDY is a genetic marker that indicates an increased risk for Intervertebral Disc Disease (IVDD).

-CDPA is a separate marker that identifies a dwarfism mutation in many small dog breeds.
+CDPA is a separate marker that identifies a dwarfism mutation in many small dogs.
 We do not consider CDPA a desirable trait in our Petite Doodles, and we breed away from it.

-GenSol NEBL3 Testing - A newer DNA test that identifies whether a dog carries a risk factor for Myxomatous Mitral Valve Disease (MMVD).
+GenSol NEBL3 Testing - A test identifying a genetic mutation that increases risk of Myxomatous Mitral Valve Disease (MMVD).

 Animal Genetics Curl & Furnishings Testing - Not a health disorder issue, but we find these tests very helpful in identifying exact coat type in our Doodles.